acailic/acailic.github.io/_notes/communication/crucial-conversations.md

   - The example of a husband who wants to watch a football game while his wife wants to go shopping, and how they can avoid the Sucker's Choice by finding a third alternative.
   - The story of how one of the authors learned to start with heart by realizing that he was more interested in being right than in solving a problem with his wife.
   - The analogy of a car with a dead battery to illustrate how we sometimes try to jump-start crucial conversations without checking our own motives first.
+## Chapter 4: Learn to Look

+- **Learning to Look**: This chapter is about how to look for signs that a conversation is becoming crucial, that safety is at risk, and that you or others are moving away from dialogue.
+- **Pool of Shared Meaning**: Dialogue requires a pool of shared meaning, where people openly and honestly express their opinions, feelings, theories, and experiences.
+- **Silence and Violence**: When the pool is shallow or empty, people don't have enough information to make good decisions, and they may resort to silence or violence to avoid or win the conversation.
+- **Style Under Stress**: Silence and violence are forms of style under stress, which are counterproductive behaviors that people use when they feel threatened or unsafe.
+Examples of silence are masking, avoiding, and withdrawing.
+Examples of violence are controlling, labeling, and attacking.
+- **Making It Safe**: To prevent or overcome silence and violence, you need to make it safe for everyone to contribute to the pool.
+You can do this by apologizing when appropriate, using contrast to fix misunderstandings, and finding a mutual purpose.

 ## Chapter 12: Change Your Life